lambda-dom/weidu_library/weidu_library/docs/libraries/opcode_arrays.md

 # B. Constructing values.

+note(s):
+* functions in this section have both patch and action versions.

 `get_zero_opcode RET_ARRAY array`

 Return the opcode `array` with all fields zero-out out, except `target` (set to `projectile`) and `probability1` set to `100`.

-note(s):
-* this is both a patch and action function.

 `get_equipped_zero_opcode RET_ARRAY array`